SoyWater/ip/docs/README.md

 ```
 You will be greeted with a prompt to enter commands.

-If you see an error about Java version, ensure you are using Java 17 or higher.
+If you see an error about Java versions, ensure you are using Java 17 or higher.

 ## Adding Tasks